opencontainers/wg-reference-types/docs/proposals/PROPOSAL_F.md

 1. As a user, I want to query a registry for a stored artifact by its digest or tag.
    - Yes: Artifacts can be pushed and pulled by tag.
 1. As a user, I want to query the registry for all stored artifacts that reference a given artifact by its digest or tag.
-   - Yes: The index stores all the artifacts referencing the given tag or digest.
+   - Partial: The index stores all the artifacts referencing the given tag or digest.
+     It is not possible to query artifacts referencing a digest pointing to an image manifest without having a reference to the parent index.
 1. As a user, I want to query a registry for all stored artifacts of a particular type that reference a given artifact by its digest or tag.
-   - Yes: The index stores all the artifacts referencing the given tag or digest, the client can filter per type.
+   - Partial: The index stores all the artifacts referencing the given tag or digest, the client can filter per type.
+     It is not possible to query artifacts referencing a digest pointing to an image manifest without having a reference to the parent index.
 1. As a user, I want to query a registry for all stored artifacts based on annotations that reference a given artifact by its digest or tag.
-   - Yes: The index stores all the artifacts referencing the given tag or digest, the client can filter per annotation.
+   - Partial: The index stores all the artifacts referencing the given tag or digest.
+     The client must pull manifests for each artifact to filter by annotation.
+     It is not possible to query artifacts referencing a digest pointing to an image manifest without having a reference to the parent index.
 1. As a user, I want to fetch the most up-to-date artifact, collection of artifacts, or application.
    - Yes: The tagged index returned by the registry stores all the artifacts referencing the given tag.
 1. As an artifact producer, I want to reduce the number of tags that reference an artifact.
-   - Yes: Only one tag for everything.
+   - Partial: The image originator may push a single tag.
+     Extending that without changing the digest requires an additional tag using a digest schema.

 ### Backwards Compatibility

 1. As a user, I want to be sure that existing container runtimes are not affected by any other type of registry artifact.
-   - Yes: Testing is needed to verify that an index with entries without a platform or with an unknown platform will not break processing of other entries.
+   - TBD: Testing is needed to verify that an index with entries without a platform or with an unknown platform will not break processing of other entries.
 1. As a user, I want to move container images to and from registries that do not support reference types.
-   - Yes: This proposal does not require changes to the registry.
-Testing is needed to verify that a registry supports nested OCI Index.
+   - Partial: Some registries do not support a nested OCI Index.
 1. As an artifact producer, I want to tag artifacts that I can pull by said tag, even if they contain references to other artifacts.
    - Yes: Artifacts can be pulled by tag.
 1. As an artifact producer, I want be sure that pushing an artifact to a repository will not affect a copy of the same artifact previously created and referenced by a manifest list existing in another repository on the same registry.